nagasudhirpulla/pmu_report_generator/README.md

 * varEndSeconds: if this value is non-empty the seconds component of end time will be dynamic (example: -1)

 ### data resampling configuration
-This configuration is defined in the config sheet of config.xlsx file
+This configuration is defined in the 'config' sheet of 'config.xlsx' file

 Data from API contains 25 samples in 1 second duration.
 We can resample data using the following configuration
 * resampleFrequency: any one of the below options can be used